OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Microsoft Translator (which includes apps for Android, iOS, Windows, Translator Hub, Translator for Bing, and Translator for Microsoft Edge, collectively “Translator”) processes the text, image, and speech data you submit, as well as device and usage data.
 We use this data to provide Translator, personalize your experiences, and improve our products.
 Microsoft has implemented business and technical measures designed to help de identify the data you submit to Translator.
 For example, when we randomly sample text to improve Translator, we delete identifiers and certain text, such as email addresses and some number sequences, detected in the sample that could contain personal data.

 For more information on the Cognitive Services Translator Text API, Custom Translator, and Translator Speech API, see the Enterprise and developer products section of this privacy statement.
-For the Translate feature in Office, see the Productivity and communications products section of this privacy statement.
+For the Translate feature in Office apps, see the Productivity and communications products section of this privacy statement.

 Top of page SwiftKeySwiftKey